How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 Happy to discuss if you have specific concerns.
 When works for a quick call?”

-Most question-askers accept after one conversation.
-They’re not negotiating—they’re confirming the decision makes sense.
+Most of these clients accept after one conversation.
+They’re not trying to negotiate; they just want to confirm the decision makes sense.

-These clients push back hard.
-“That’s too much” or “We’ll need to look at alternatives” or “Can you do better?”
+These clients push back hard with comments like “That’s too much,” “We’ll need to look at alternatives,” or “Can you do better?”.

 Response script: